rscircus/rscircus.github.io/content/posts/2020-02-23-information-entropy.md

   \end{cases} \quad \text{or} \quad 1 \\; bit \in \{0, 1\}
 $$

-Now let's imagine the sender is a kid who wants to inform his friend using a tin can telephone about the state of his parents' presence (them being in bed or not, so the friend (recpient) can come over).
+Now let's imagine the sender is a kid who wants to inform his friend using a tin can telephone about the state of his parents' presence (them being in bed or not, so the friend (recipient) can come over).

 What is the overall goal of transporting this information?
-Basically the sender wants to reduce the recpients uncertainty about when he will come over without or with little risk of being detected.
-So, basically the uncertainty reduction is the inverse of an events/state's probability.
+Basically the sender wants to reduce the recipient's uncertainty about when he will come over with little or no risk of being detected.
+So, basically the uncertainty reduction is the inverse of the probability of an event or state.

 We can easily see, that we only need to transport one bit here: